SmartTokenLabs/token-negotiator/README.md

 />
 ```

-## Reading Tokens into a website or web application.
+## Read Tokens from within a website.

-This library provides two ways to load tokens into your application, active or passive.
+This library provides two ways to load tokens into your application, active (with UI) or passive (No UI / Custom).

 ### Active Negotiation of tokens

-This approach embeds a html element UI widget into the web page.

-As the web developer you can configure which collections are supported by your website to provide custom experiences to token holders.

-Token holders can then attest ownership of tokens within collections, to access custom tokenised web experiences you design.

 <img src="https://raw.githubusercontent.com/TokenScript/token-negotiator/main/mock-images/tn-example.png" alt="token negotiator component" style="width:280px;"/>

-To start, first include the following html element into your page, this is where the token negotiator overlay widget will be embedded into the page.
+Include the following html element into your page, this is where the token negotiator overlay widget will be embedded into the page.

 ```html
 <div class="overlay-tn"></div>